 GDP growth continued to defy recession fears coming in at 2.1%.
-Earnings continued to beat expectations as 69% of the Fund's holdings met or exceeded expectations compared to 58% for the Russell 2000.
 Analysts increased earnings expectations for the first time in five quarters (since Q2 2022).

 The thesis that the economy is exiting the era of free money has important implications for investors, which we will address in the outlook, but one implication concerning stock correlation and dispersion should be addressed in this section.